famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

 date: 2020-06-08T20:46:03.635Z
 author: sagetrampleasure
 ---
-But the question remains - how do we put these guidelines into practice?
+We have all either seen or heard of the Canadian Paediatric Society's overarching recommendations for healthy screen usage as it pertains to young children.
+But even with these resources available, the question remains - how do we put these guidelines into practice?

 A disappointing trend in the available guidelines for young children's screen usage is that the focus of these recommendations is almost exclusively on what to do and what not to do - "no screens before age 2", "no more than 1 hour per day", "choose healthy programs", "set a healthy schedule".
 What is missing from these recommendations is **how** parents can go about accomplishing and adhering to these guidelines.